-The contrast setting, i.e. the difference between light and dark image sections, determines whether an image comes across as "flat" or "brilliant".
+Contrast, i.e. the difference between light and dark image sections, determines whether an image comes across as "flat" or "brilliant".
 Increasing or decreasing this difference impacts on contrast, meaning that some image sections are rendered with more or less light.